Table of Contents

 Eachine Q90C FlyingFrog review by FirstQuadcopter

-Disclosure: I received this Q90C FlyingFrog as part of a drone review collaboration with Banggood.
-Although the product was offered for free, all opinions in this article remain my own.
+Disclosure: I received this Q90C FlyingFrog in a drone review collaboration with Banggood.
+Although the product was free, all opinions in this article remain my own.
 Product specs and quality may vary according to the manufacturer’s reliability, so I cannot guarantee that you will get a quad-copter that performs exactly the same as shown in my review.

 At a glance

-First of all, everything is made of plastic, with no carbon fiber elements.
+First, everything is made of plastic, with no carbon fiber elements.
 That’s why superglue is a must-have for newbies.
-While on the front, the motor to motor distance is 88 mm, on the back is only 70 mm.
-Max height of the drone is about 40 mm.
-On top of the transparent canopy, there are some vent-hols.
+While on the front, the motor-to-motor distance is 88 mm, on the back is only 70 mm.
+The maximum height of the drone is about 40 mm.
+On top of the transparent canopy, there are some vent holes.

-Since it is fully green, it will be hard to find it in tall grass.
-Especially that it doesn’t have a buzzer alarm.
+Since it is fully green, finding it in tall grass will be hard especially since it doesn’t have a buzzer alarm.

-Lifting power is generated by 4 pieces of 2s rated 8020 motors.
-Higher voltage means more RPM, respectively faster machine.
+Lifting power is generated by 4 pieces of 2s 2-rated 8020 motors.
+Higher voltage means more RPM, respectively, a faster machine.
 Motors are directly soldered to the flight controller.
 For motor maintenance (replacement) you will need a basic soldering iron.

-Four hooks on the belly of the Eachine Q90C allow to easily attach the battery to the drone.
+Four hooks on the belly of the Eachine Q90C allow the battery to be easily attached to the drone.
 According to the specs, the 350 mAh Li-Po allows about 6 minutes of flight time.

 How usable is the remote controller?